-- Health, including use of alcohol and tobacco. - The applicant's own background and attitude to issues of race, culture, religion, sexual orientation and disability. - Any issues of concern identified from statutory checks or referee interviews.
+- Health, including use of alcohol and tobacco. - The applicant's own background and attitude to issues of race, culture, religion, sexual orientation, disability and gender identity. - Any issues of concern identified from statutory checks or referee interviews.

-Under the Fostering National Minimum Standards 2011, the expectation is that prospective foster carers' completed reports will be presented to the Fostering Panel within eight months of application.
+Under the Fostering National Minimum Standards, the expectation is that prospective foster carers' completed reports will be presented to the Fostering Panel within eight months of application.
 However, within Croydon the aim is to achieve this within a four-month timescale.

-The completed Foster Carers' Report (Form F/Form C) is shared with the applicant(s), who will retain a copy.
+The completed Foster Carers' Report (Form F/Form K) is shared with the applicant(s), who will retain a copy.
 If applicants are unhappy with any of the content of the report the assessing worker should seek first to deal with this by negotiation.
 If this is not possible the applicants are invited to submit their own comments in writing for presentation to the Fostering Panel.
-All applicants are expected to attend Panel in person.
+All applicants are expected to attend panel.

-All Prospective Foster Carers' Report (Form F/Form C) are quality assured by the recruitment team manager; the Form F/Form C must also be signed by the assessing worker and the applicant(s).
+All Prospective Foster Carers' Report (Form F/Form K) are quality assured by the recruitment team manager or Fostering Panel Advisor; the Form F/Form K must also be signed by the assessing worker and the applicant(s).